 Trees and branches

-Broken branches lying on roads pose a serious hazard to drivers and tires, and their sharp pieces can easily pierce through your tires.
+Broken branches lying on roads pose a serious hazard to drivers and tires, and sharp pieces can easily pierce through your tires.
 But because broken trees and branches are usually visible from a distance, avoiding them is a lot easier than smaller bits of debris.
 When driving, try to look as far ahead as you can.
 If you see a fallen tree or branch, slow down and change lanes safely away from debris.
 And be extra careful while driving in the rain since visibility is low and surfaces become more slick.

 Do your best to avoid driving over broken glass.
 The type of damage sustained to a car’s tires depends on the type of glass and the length/size of shards, but broken glass can puncture your tires, causing a flat or a blowout.
 And if glass pieces weasel their way inside your tire, it can create openings for dirt and moisture.